 Confusion continues in Fiji over who will officially represent the country at next month’s Miss Pacific Islands Pageant (MPIP), following a series of conflicting statements from the government and the country’s pageant organisers.

-The uncertainty comes as the Tongan Government remains publicly silent, despite growing controversy surrounding the regional event.
+The uncertainty comes as the Tongan Government remains publicly silent, despite mounting controversy over Tonga’s involvement in the regional event.

-Earlier on today, Wednesday 21, Fiji media reported that the Government had intervened to direct that Miss Fiji 2025, Dr Peggy Ravusiro, would represent the country at the upcoming pageant, based on comments attributed to Acting Prime Minister Filimoni Vosarogo.
+Earlier today, Wednesday, 21, Fiji media reported that the Government had intervened to direct that Miss Fiji 2025, Dr Peggy Ravusiro, would represent the country at the upcoming pageant, based on comments attributed to Acting Prime Minister Filimoni Vosarogo.

 However, later in the evening, the Miss Fiji Pageant Committee issued a statement asserting that the Pacific Islands Pageant Secretariat had confirmed first runner‑up Ailava Samuels as Fiji’s representative.